 - Loss of concentration

 - Inadequate performance on tests

 - Loss of memory

 To avoid these consequences, give yourself plenty of breaks.
 If possible, get away from your study area.
 Go outside for a walk or to sit on your porch and watch the neighbor kids play touch football.
+Play a game of Solitaire to exercise your brain in a different way.
 Grab a cold beverage and a snack, then veg in front of the television for half an hour.

 Avoid looking at a screen during these breaks.
 Yes, you should even avoid texting your latest squeeze.
 Focus on other parts of your life that involve different parts of your brain.
 You’ll thank yourself later.

 When you discuss course material with other students and instructors, you often learn more than if you were to rely on the provided study materials alone.
-Furthermore, you’ll gain a sense of community and camaraderie that can make online learning more enjoyable.
+Furthermore, you’ll gain a sense of community and camaraderie on this type of communication platform that can make online learning more enjoyable.